How to buy W.W. Grainger (GWW) shares in Australia

 W.W.
 Grainger's shares were split on a 2:1 basis on 14 June 1998.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
+So if you had owned 1 share the day before the split, the next day you would own 2 shares.
 This wouldn't directly have changed the overall worth of your W.W.
 Grainger shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for W.W.
 Grainger shares which in turn could have impacted W.W.
 Grainger's share price.

 W.W.
 Grainger share price volatility

-Beta is a measure of a share's volatility in relation to the market.
+Beta measures a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while W.W.
-Grainger's is 1.2109.
+Grainger's is 1.2478.
 This would suggest that W.W.
-Grainger's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Grainger's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).